 Xamarin is one of the more popular platforms for developers to build apps across platforms.
-In our goal to make it easy for developers to integrate the HyperTrack SDK into their apps we were looking to support the Xamarin developer community.
+In our goal to make it easy for developers to integrate the HyperTrack SDK into their apps, we were looking to support the Xamarin developer community.
 This turned out to be harder than we initially thought because Xamarin does not directly support Swift frameworks.
 We ended up building a binding for our Swift framework in Xamarin.iOS so Xamarin developers could integrate the HyperTrack SDK for iOS.
-If you are Swift developer looking to make your framework work for Xamarin you will like this post.
-If you are a Xamarin developer looking to build live location features in your app with high accuracy and low battery consumption you will love this post.
+If you are a Swift developer looking to make your framework work for Xamarin, you will like this post.
+If you are a Xamarin developer looking to build applications with user movement, you will love this post.

-The HyperTrack framework for iOS is written in Swift which in turn has dynamic framework dependencies through CocoaPods.
+The HyperTrack framework for iOS is written in Swift, which in turn has dynamic framework dependencies through CocoaPods.
 Now how do we make it work for Xamarin?
-After doing a bit of research and looking at various forums we found that Xamarin does not directly support Swift frameworks.
+After doing a bit of research and looking at various forums, we found that Xamarin does not directly support Swift frameworks.
 A few blogs talk about binding objective-C libraries and static Swift frameworks but there are no guides for Swift frameworks with multiple dependencies.
-Since that was a blocker for us we started playing with our Swift framework and better understanding Xamarin.
+Since that was a blocker for us, we started playing with our Swift framework and better understanding Xamarin.
 After days of frustration we drew inspiration from Xamarin’s official Objective C Binding document and an awesome stackoverflow answer to build a proper binding of the Hypertrack SDK to be used in an Xamarin.iOS project.
-Since CocoaPods is popular among developers other developers might be facing similar issues to make their Swift frameworks work for the Xamarin community.
+Since CocoaPods is popular among developers, other developers might be facing similar issues to make their Swift frameworks work for the Xamarin community.
+Therefore this post.

 Step 1: Building the Swift framework in the right way